In this blog, we explain what a TVC sample is, what the results mean, and when a TVC sample can help inform on water safety…

-The number of heterotrophic organisms can give an indication of changes in water quality and as such, the number of these organisms is included in the Water Supply (Water Quality) Regulations as one of many ‘indicator parameters’.
-The Drinking Water Inspectorate (DWI) guidance on ‘wholesomeness’ that accompanies the Regulations gives an indication of the status of these parameters “If an indicator parameter fails its specified value, water hygiene companies are required to investigate the cause and take any remedial action necessary to ensure that the water supply is not, or does not become, unwholesome.”
+The number of heterotrophic organisms can indicate changes in water quality and as such, the number of these organisms is included in the Water Supply (Water Quality) Regulations as one of many ‘indicator parameters’.
+The Drinking Water Inspectorate (DWI) guidance on ‘wholesomeness’ that accompanies the Regulations indicates the status of these parameters “If an indicator parameter fails its specified value, water hygiene companies are required to investigate the cause and take any remedial action necessary to ensure that the water supply is not, or does not become, unwholesome.”

-Let’s consider the merit in undertaking TVC sampling from potable systems: Routine sampling may help us to understand baseline contamination and therefore allow us to identify any significant deviation from the baseline.
+Let’s consider the merit of undertaking TVC sampling from sampling may help us to understand baseline contamination and therefore allow us to identify any significant deviation from the baseline.
 When deviations occur, this may trigger further investigation, sampling for ‘selective organisms’ or the commissioning of other water management services; however, this is not indicated as we can’t lose sight of the fact that we ‘monitor’ to prove control and ‘sample’ for a particular reason i.e. control has failed!

 Therefore, sampling TVC may be indicated following the identification of taint, taste or odour issues with water, or following the completion of remedial works whereby disinfection has been completed as part of the commissioning process for a system/project.

-This underpins the importance of a sampling strategy in accordance with prescribed guidance so that our approach to water management/safety remains proportionate and sustainable.
+This underpins the importance of a sampling strategy following prescribed guidance so that our approach to water management/safety remains proportionate and sustainable.

 If you have questions regarding the issues raised above or you would like to speak with one of our consultants, please click here to get in touch.

-Editors Note: The information provided in this blog is correct at date of original publication - March 2019.
+Editors Note: The information provided in this blog is correct at the date of original publication - March 2019.
+(Revised July 2023)

 © Water Hygiene Centre 2019